alberthovhannisian002/kaiten-universal-data-importer/readme.md

 ## Introduction

-This specification defines the structure and required fields for importing data from task management tools like Asana, Jira, Trello, etc. The goal is to ensure that the imported data can be processed correctly and integrated into our system.
+This specification defines the structure and required fields for importing data from other task management tools into Kaiten.
+The goal is to ensure that the imported data can be processed correctly and integrated into our system.

 ## General Requirements